-Children are encouraged by their schools to do daily reading, weekly spelling and phonics (certainly the younger ones), times tables, maths work.
+During term time, children are encouraged by their schools to do daily reading, weekly spelling and phonics (certainly the younger ones), times tables and maths work.
 Then, come summer, they have about 8 weeks, blissfully free with no work to do.

 Now there can be no doubt that by summer children become tired and need a break.
 However, children being who they are, due to their youth, bounce back from this very soon.
 In two or three weeks they are well rested and ready to do new things.

-Giving our children the experience of travel, new or old places, meeting infrequently seen members of the family or making new friends is an enriching and edifying experience that benefits them in many ways.
-Many families manage to fit in lots of exciting trips to far flung corners of the globe into their summer holidays, these experiences are invaluable.
-However, do they need to be exclusive - meaning that there is no room for anything else?
+Giving our children the experience of travel, to new or old places and meeting infrequently seen members of the family or making new friends is an enriching experience that benefits them in many ways.
+Many families manage to fit in lots of exciting trips to far flung corners of the globe into their summer holidays and these experiences are invaluable.

-The summer is an excellent time to teach children to knit, cross stitch or make models.
-Grandmothers, aunts or uncles can be roped in for this task.
-Start on small projects, children tend to get carried away, but not completing an unrealistic project leads to disappointment.
-Although boys may want to opt out of such an activity, there are other similar projects that they could do.
+The summer is an excellent time to teach children to knit, cross stitch, paint or make models.
+Grandmothers, aunts or uncles can be roped in for this task (and the miracle of Zoom can make this possible even if physically being together is not!).
+We recommend starting on small projects, as not completing an unrealistically complex projects leads to disappointment.

-Why – for example – does the “daily reading” regime have to stop?
-If the school does not give you a reading list, there are many available on the internet.
+Some studies indicate that academic regression appears to be greatest in the area of literacy, and yet this is the area that parents may be able to help their children in most.
+Why, for example, does the “daily reading” regime have to stop?
+If the school does not give you a reading list, or if your child is a reluctant reader, why not try our own guide to Essential Summer Books for the Reluctant Reader.
 Or better still, take your child to a bookshop, name their budget and allow them to choose books to read.
 If they chose them, they are far more likely to pick them up and read them later on.

 If you read a little with your child each day, you yourself will develop a feel for the book and will be able to ask questions about content.
 Remember to include vocabulary questions too, such as: “what does this word mean?”
 (Do not assume that they always know, especially when they come across a word with more than one meaning.)
 Ask them to describe the characters to you, in terms of what kind of people they are.
 Encourage them to use lots of adjectives.
 Ask them how they might react to various situations?
 This is hypothetical, helping them give their own ideas, opinions – something that many children struggle with in tests, later on.